US abortion numbers have risen slightly since Roe was overturned, study finds

 One of the states where abortions increased was Florida.
 That changed in April, when a ban after six weeks’ gestation took effect.
 The data doesn’t yet reflect that change.

 The policy could change again through a November ballot measure that would make abortion legal until viability, generally considered to be around 23 or 24 weeks into pregnancy.
-It would take at least 60% approval to add that to the state constitution.
+It needs at least 60% approval to be added to the state constitution.

 “Instead of pushing for more abortion legal later in pregnancy, we should be pushing for laws that protect these pregnant parents and students and provide them with the support that they need,” said Akins, a senior at Florida International University.

 Florida is one of six states where abortion-related measures are already on the ballot.
 Determinations from elections officials about adding similar questions are pending in four more states.
-In one, Nebraska, there are dueling amendments: One to allow access until viability and one to keep the current policy, which bans most abortions after 12 weeks of pregnancy.
+In one, Nebraska, there are dueling amendments: One to allow access until viability and one to keep the current ban on most abortions after 12 weeks of pregnancy.

 Abortion-rights supporters have prevailed in all seven abortion ballot questions in the U.S. since 2022.
 That tracks with public opinion polling that has shown growing support for abortion rights, including a recent Associated Press-NORC poll that found 6 in 10 Americans think their state should allow someone to obtain a legal abortion if they don’t want to be pregnant for any reason.